kartoza/docker-postgis/README.md

 * -e WAL_SIZE=4GB

 * -e MIN_WAL_SIZE=2048MB

-Specifes the size of WAL segment files when creating a new data base cluster.
-Maximum permitted value is 1024 (equivalent to 1GB)
 * -e WAL_SEGSIZE=1024

-Specifies the maximum amount of memory to be used by maintenance operations, such as VACUUM, CREATE INDEX, and ALTER TABLE ADD FOREIGN KEY
 * -e MAINTAINANCE_WORK_MEM=128MB

-These will be used to create a new superuser with your preferred credentials.
-If these are not specified then the postgresql user is set to 'docker' with password 'docker'.

 You can open up the PG port by using the following environment variable.
 By default the container will allow connections only from the docker private subnet.